Ethanol Extraction CBD

 What Extraction Method is Best For Making Products?

 - In ethanol extraction, removal of the ethanol is a process that requires a significant amount of heat over a long period of time.
 This heat exposure will degrade the terpenes significantly.
 Many of the terpenes during this process are co-distilled or are destroyed in the process.
 The oil from this process is typically dark black and does not taste very good.
 The aroma profile is also not very desirable due to the breakdown of the terpene profile.
-The use of a crude extract for the tincture it’s not desirable because it doesn’t taste very good, doesn’t smell very good, and it also may contain too much THC.
+The use of a crude extract for the tincture it’s not desirable because it doesn’t taste very good, doesn’t smell very good, and it also may contain too much psychoactive material.

 - Once the ethanol has been removed from the ethanol extract, the oil typically is introduced to a distillation process which removes the remaining terpenes.
 If your intent is to use distillate for your tincture, then you will have to find a way to add some terpenes to that tincture.
-The only resort is to purchase synthetic terpenes. you will also need to figure out how to reduce the amount of THC.
+The only resort is to purchase synthetic terpenes. you will also need to figure out how to reduce the amount of psychoactive cannabinoids.